 Eyelash regrowth after chemotherapy

-Dr Glaser study
+Research by Dr Glaser

 A study conducted by Dr Glaser, Professor of Dermatology, was carried out on 130 patients that had recently finished chemotherapy and had lost most of their eyelashes.